Saturday, November 9, 2024

 Pedo-Baptists try to infer Infant Baptism in various things said by Irenaeus or the Martyrdom of Polycarp or the Shepherd of Hermas but they are all things with other explanations.

-Largely they are tied assumptions about Water Baptism that Credo-Baptists dispute, but I do think those eros actually came first and Infant Baptism is the symptom.
+Largely they are tied to assumptions about Water Baptism that Credo-Baptists dispute, but I do think those eros actually came first and Infant Baptism is the symptom.
 Treating every Biblical reference to Baptism as about Water Baptism when the most important are not about that.
 And misunderstanding Colossians as saying Circumcision replaces Baptism when in fact Paul's point is that for both the physical ritual is merely a symbol.

-The earliest provable unambiguous references to Infant Baptism are in the Third Century, Tertullian and Origen, then Cyprian the first to really stress it as obligatory.
+The earliest provable unambiguous references to Infant Baptism are in the Third Century, Tertullian and Origen, then Cyprian was the first to really stress it as obligatory.

 I agree that the Novatians were Credo-Baptists even though I disagree with them on their defining doctrine, but not the Donatists.